TweetingCynical/daily-planner-app/README.md

 # Daily Planner App

-## A simple daily planner app which [INSERT FUNCTIONALITY HERE], using JavaScript and CSS to interact with the html elements on the page
+## A simple daily planner app which allows users to save task details on an hourly basis, using JavaScript and CSS to interact with the html elements on the page

 <!-- TABLE OF CONTENTS -->
 <details>